DemondLove/Full_Stack_Web_Development_Nanodegree/README.md

 ## SQL and Data Modeling for the Web

 In this part, you’ll be building out the data models and database for an artist/venue booking application.
-The fictitious startup Fy-yur is building a website that facilitates bookings between artists who can play at venues, and venues who want to book artists.
+The fictitious startup Fyyur is building a website that facilitates bookings between artists who can play at venues, and venues who want to book artists.
  - Project: Fyyur: Artist Booking Site

 ## API Development and Documentation